yellows8/3ds_homemenuhax/README.md

 Triggering overwriting of the memchunk after the buffer is difficult, due to the input-compressed-data overwrite described above.
 Doing so would require two layers of compression somehow, basically.

+# System Versions
+This flaw was introduced with the Home Menu version which added support for themes: 9.0.0-X. In Japan according to Nintendo, theme support was added with 9.1.0-XJ.

+This flaw still exists with system-version 9.4.0-X, the newest version this flaw was checked for at the time of writing.